Fouchet Plan

-The Fouchet Plan was an unsuccessful plan written by Christian Fouchet, France's ambassador to Denmark, and proposed by French President Charles de Gaulle in 1961 as part of de Gaulle's grand design for Europe at the time.
+The Fouchet Plan (French: Plan Fouchet) was an unsuccessful plan written by Christian Fouchet, France's ambassador to Denmark, and proposed by French President Charles de Gaulle in 1961 as part of de Gaulle's grand design for Europe at the time.
 The plan included a three-power directorate, consisting of France, Britain and the United States.
-The idea was to form a new 'Union of States', an intergovernmental alternative to the European Communities that had been created a few years prior.
+The idea was to form a new 'Union of States', an intergovernmental alternative to the European Communities which had been created a few years prior.
 De Gaulle feared a loss of French national influence in the Communities, which were becoming increasingly supranational so the plan was an attempt to keep the balance of power in France's favor.
 The success of the European Communities and the lack of enthusiasm of other states for the idea stopped the implementation of the Fouchet Plan.